Rinzii/snap/SECURITY.md

 # Security Policy for Snap

 ## 1. Introduction
-This security policy outlines the procedures and guidelines for reporting vulnerabilities and managing security issues related to the Snap library.
+This security policy outlines the procedures and guidelines for reporting vulnerabilities and managing security issues related to the CCMath library.
 Our commitment is to provide only the essential support necessary to maintain the security of this project.

 ## 2. Supported Versions
 We only support the latest released version of the Snap library, according to [Semantic Versioning (SemVer)](https://semver.org/).
 If you are using an older version, we strongly encourage you to upgrade to the latest version to ensure you receive any security updates.